forrtproject/fred_zotero/Contributing.md

 Please open issues or pull requests on our repository to propose changes.

 Do you have more structured feedback?
-You can contact us anonymously about the Replication Checker Plug [here](https://tinyurl.com/y5evebv9).
+You can contact us anonymously about the Replication Checker Plugin [here](https://tinyurl.com/y5evebv9).

 Do you want to get involved with FORTT?
 [Get in touch](https://forrt.org/about/get-involved/)!